isomerpages/moe-kuochuanprespri/_partners/Living Praise Presbyterian Church.md

 During devotions and Values Education lessons, the pupils enjoy a fun time of songs and interesting Bible stories which also relate to the school’s character values.

-#### **Recess Engagement**
-The chaplaincy team also comes alongside our pupils during recess to interact and befriend them to support their emotional well being.